gu-wei-x/vconfig/rust/README.md

 # variants_de

-variants_de is a crate to deserilize Rust data from TOML-formatted like files/streams based on variant context.
+variants_de is a crate to deserialize Rust data from TOML-formatted like files/streams based on variant context.

 ```rust
 use std::error::Error;